 History: Midori Shimanouchi Lederer (1923-2005) was the founder of Japanese American Social Services, Inc. (JASSI), a social services agency for New York’s elderly Japanese and Japanese American residents.
-Born and raised in Fresno, California, Lederer was a student at the University of California, Berkeley, when she and her family were sent to the Topaz War Relocation Center in 1942.
+Born and raised in Fresno, California, Lederer was a student at the University of California, Berkeley, when she and her family were forcibly removed from their home and incarcerated at the Topaz War Relocation Center, a concentration camp, in 1942.
 Her 1943 appeal to the US government granted her permission to leave Topaz and resume her studies at Pace College in New York.
 While living in New York she became involved in the film and publicity industries.
 In 1952 she became the secretary of renowned film producer Michael Todd and served as his production assistant.
 She later joined Bill Doll and Company, a top New York-based firm of press agents in 1960 and eventually rose to partner and vice president.

 Survey Conducted: Fri, 2011-08-05